espressif/esp-idf/docs/api/system/deep_sleep.rst

 Because RTC IO module is enabled in this mode, internal pullup or pulldown resistors can also be used.
 They need to be configured by the application using ``rtc_gpio_pullup_en`` and ``rtc_gpio_pulldown_en`` functions, before calling ``esp_deep_sleep_start``.

+In revisions 0 and 1 of the ESP32, this wakeup source is incompatible with ULP and touch wakeup sources.

 .. doxygenfunction:: esp_deep_sleep_enable_ext0_wakeup

 External wakeup (ext1)